SHARP Lab

 Mentorship: The SHARP Lab is committed to supporting students’ intellectual and personal growth and providing clear expectations, constructive feedback, and consistent guidance.
 Students will have the opportunity to learn about advanced quantitative methods and methodological innovations in social and personality psychology.

 Accountability and Integrity.
 A commitment to ethical and transparent research practices guides the SHARP Lab.
-We recognize that our work often engages sensitive topics and may impact vulnerable populations.
-Ethical integrity and transparency are, therefore, understood not only as compliance with institutional requirements but as ongoing, reflective practices embedded in all stages of our research.
+We recognize that our work engages sensitive topics and requires ethical integrity and transparency to be ongoing, reflective practices embedded in all stages of our research.

 Research Areas:

 Post-Separation Abuse and Parental Alienation: This research examines coercive control and how it operates following separation or divorce.
-Using archival data, we have explored the relationships between parental alienating behaviours and other forms of abuse, including child abuse and intimate partner violence.
 Ongoing work investigates different categories of parental alienating behaviours, developmental and relational outcomes in children exposed to these behaviours, and the role of narrative control in post-separation abuse.

 Bicultural Identity and Student Outcomes: This research explores how conflicting cultural identities may predict student well-being and academic outcomes.
 Outcomes of interest include mental health, wisdom, subjective experiences of academic success, and objective academic performance.